Phoenix Auto Accident Law Firm for Clients Throughout Arizona

 ARIZONA CAR ACCIDENT STATISTICS

 Every year, several thousand people in Arizona are involved in a car accident.
 In fact, on average, 155 people are injured, and two people are killed every day in motor vehicle crashes in Arizona.
 According to a 2016 Arizona Department of Transportation report, there were a total of 126,987 motor vehicle accidents in the state that year – 856 of which were fatal and 38,616 of which resulted in injuries.
 The total number of car accidents in 2016 rose by 8.70% from the previous year, which suggests that roadways are becomingly increasingly dangerous.
-Now, more than ever, it is crucial that anyone involved in a collision turn to an experienced lawyer for assistance after a crash.
+Now, more than ever, it is crucial that anyone involved in a collision turn to an experienced auto accident lawyer for assistance after a crash.

 Out of the total number of auto accidents in 2016:

 The report further explains that the majority of car accidents in the state were rear-end collisions.
-Factors that contributed to these car crashes were mostly attributed to negligence, including speeding and drunk driving.
+Factors that contributed to these car crashes were mostly attributed to negligence, including reckless driving and drunk driving.
 Anyone who is injured or sustains damage to property in a motor vehicle accident has the right to seek legal counsel and may be eligible to receive compensation.
 Hirsch & Lyon can provide you with the skilled representation to help you recover maximum damages after an auto wreck.

 FACTS THAT CONTRIBUTE TO AUTO COLLISIONS IN ARIZONA